alphagov/gds-way/programming-languages.md

 - when scripting in a particular environment
 - when we're experimenting during an alpha (with an expectation that it's replaced by something we have more confidence in for beta)

-The set of languages in the core group will change over time.
-This is likely to be through the adoption of a new language into the core group, and with an existing language being put on hold for new work.
+The set of languages we're comfortable supporting will change over time.

+If you want to use a new language, talk to your technical architect and create a prototype.
+If it goes well make a pull request to change this document.

+If you've had problems using one of the languages we support, make a pull request to document the issues you've had.